 - Cover rolls: Once assembled and rolled, cover filled summer rolls with a damp towel to prevent them from drying out.

-Why are my rolls so sticky?
+Why are my spring rolls so sticky?

-Can you make rolls in advance?
+Can I make rice paper chicken rolls in advance?

-Fresh spring rolls are best when served immediately.
+Fresh chicken spring rolls are best when served immediately.
 However, they can be made up to a day in advance if necessary.

 The best way to make rolls in advance is to simply prepare all of the ingredients – cook the chicken (or other protein), slice the vegetables, cook the noodles and mix the dipping sauce – and store everything in the refrigerator until you are ready to wrap, roll and eat.
 The actual wrapping process doesn’t take very long and freshly prepared summer rolls taste best.

 However, you can assemble and roll them up to 1 day in advance.
 To prepare rolls a few hours in advance, lightly cover them with a damp paper towel and store in the refrigerator.
 If you have multiple rolls, be careful to keep the rolls away from each other as they tend to stick to each other.
 To make rolls one day in advance, wrap individual spring rolls tightly in plastic wrap and store them in an airtight container to prevent them from drying out.
 Allow the rolls to sit at room temperature for 20 minutes before enjoying.

 Vietnamese salad rolls are traditionally served with nước chấm sauce.
 However, I personally prefer a creamy peanut sauce for dipping summer rolls!
 This rich peanut sauce recipe is the perfect blend of salty, sweet and savory!
 It’s bursting with enticing, aromatic flavors such as pungent garlic, fresh lime juice, sticky honey, sweet rice vinegar and umami-rich soy sauce.
 Trust me, the peanut dipping sauce is so delicious you will want to drink it up!!